Lisa Lockhart

 Lisa Lockhart (born November 11, 1965) is an American professional rodeo cowgirl who specializes in barrel racing.
-In December 2014 and 2016, she won the Average at the National Finals Rodeo (NFR) in Las Vegas, Nevada.
+In 2006, 2008, 2012, and 2013, she won the Canadian barrel racing championship at the Canadian Finals Rodeo (CFR).
+In 2014, 2016, and 2023, she won the Average at the National Finals Rodeo (NFR).

 Life

 Lockhart was born on November 11, 1965, in Wolf Point, Montana.
-Lockhart started riding at 6-years-old with a pony.
+She started riding at six years old with a pony.
 Her two sisters were key in drawing her into competition.
 Lockhart graduated from Montana State University.
 She then turned her amateur career into a professional one.